hkuennemann/GitHub-BA_MSc/README.md

 - **Projects:**

   - `1.Intro_dataCuration`: This project served as an introduction to fundamental Python concepts.
-It includes decoding a geohashed location using the coordinates and the DJIA value, calculating Euler's number using factorials, estimating Pi with Monte Carlo simulations, and applying convolution filters to an image using `numpy` and `Pillow`.
+It included decoding a geohashed location using the coordinates and the DJIA value, calculating Euler's number using factorials, estimating Pi with Monte Carlo simulations, and applying convolution filters to an image using `numpy` and `Pillow`.

-  - `2.Covid_analysis`: This project involves analyzing and cleaning COVID-19 daily reports using `pandas`.
+  - `2.Covid_analysis`: This project involved analyzing and cleaning COVID-19 daily reports using `pandas`.
 The dataset contains various columns detailing daily COVID-19 statistics for different regions.
-The tasks include reading the dataset, cleaning and correcting data issues, filtering records for a specific year, and performing various analyses such as finding average and median values, identifying outliers, and calculating correlations.
-Additionally, it involves creating new columns based on existing data, computing custom metrics, and categorizing data into discrete bins for error analysis.
-The project leverages `pandas` functionalities to manipulate, clean, and analyze the data efficiently.
+The tasks included reading the dataset, cleaning and correcting data issues, filtering records for a specific year, and performing various analyses such as finding average and median values, identifying outliers, and calculating correlations.
+Additionally, it involved creating new columns based on existing data, computing custom metrics, and categorizing data into discrete bins for error analysis.

-  - `3.Movie_recommendation` (old exam): This project involves building a movie recommendation system using the MovieLens dataset.
-The tasks include cleaning the data, analyzing movie ratings, and implementing a collaborative filtering method for recommendations.
-The movies in the dataset are categorized into time intervals based on their release years, and a simple recommendation system is created to suggest movies based on user preferences.
+  - `3.Movie_recommendation` (old exam): This project involved building a movie recommendation system using the MovieLens dataset.
+The tasks included cleaning the data, analyzing movie ratings, and implementing a collaborative filtering method for recommendations.
+The movies in the dataset are categorized into time intervals based on their release years, and a simple recommendation system was created to suggest movies based on user preferences.

-  - `4.Titanic_analysis` (old exam): This project analyses the Titanic dataset containing detailed passenger information.
-The project involves data cleaning, analysis, and answering specific questions about the passengers, such as their demographics, survival rates, and fare differences.
-The tasks include correcting erroneous values in the data, calculating percentages and averages, and comparing survival rates across different passenger groups and ticket fare quintiles.
+  - `4.Titanic_analysis` (old exam): This project analysed the Titanic dataset containing detailed passenger information.
+The project involved data cleaning, analysis, and answering specific questions about the passengers, such as their demographics, survival rates, and fare differences.
+The tasks included correcting erroneous values in the data, calculating percentages and averages, and comparing survival rates across different passenger groups and ticket fare quintiles.

-  - `5.Cars_analysis` (old exam): This project analyses listings of used cars on the OLX platform in Portugal.
+  - `5.Cars_analysis` (old exam): This project analysed listings of used cars on the OLX platform in Portugal.
 The dataset is divided into three parts, each with specific errors that need to be resolved before analysis.
-The tasks include data cleaning, merging the datasets, and answering questions about car prices, popular models, and sales statistics to understand the market dynamics on the OLX platform.
+The tasks included data cleaning, merging the datasets, and answering questions about car prices, popular models, and sales statistics to understand the market dynamics on the OLX platform.

-  - `6.Fragrance_analysis` (old exam): The project involves analyzing a dataset of perfume listings to address various questions about ratings, popularity, and note preferences.
-Key tasks include cleaning the data by correcting missing values and formatting issues, identifying the top-rated brands, categorizing perfumes based on their popularity, and examining how the length of perfume names correlates with their ratings.
-The project also involves analyzing the most popular notes for Chanel perfumes and designing recommendations for perfumes similar to Chanel No.5 based on note combinations and popularity.
+  - `6.Fragrance_analysis` (old exam): The project involved analyzing a dataset of perfume listings to address various questions about ratings, popularity, and note preferences.
+Key tasks included cleaning the data by correcting missing values and formatting issues, identifying the top-rated brands, categorizing perfumes based on their popularity, and examining how the length of perfume names correlates with their ratings.
+The project also involved analyzing the most popular notes for Chanel perfumes and designing recommendations for perfumes similar to Chanel No.5 based on note combinations and popularity.

 - **Skills acquired:** `Python programming`, `Data analysis`, `Pandas`, `Numpy`, `Matplotlib`, `data cleaning`, `Data visualization`.